-The Butterbur specimens shown on this page were photographed in Wales during May.
+The Butterbur specimens shown on this page were photographed in Wales during April and May.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...